ejgallego/coq-serapi/README.md

  - Help with complex codepaths:
    Load Path parsing and completion code is probably one of the most complex part of company-coq

+_Version 0.2_:

+ - Redo Query API, make objects tagged with a GADT.
+   *Critical: we hope to have gained enough experience to introduce the object tag*

 _More_:

  - Support regexps in queries.
  - Would be easy to get a list of vernacs?
 Things like `Print`, `Typeclasses eauto`, etc.
+ - ppx to enumerate datatypes.
+Write the help command with this and also Clément suggestions about Vernac enumeration.
  - Add a cache to full document parsing..
  - enable an open CoqObject tag for plugin use (see coq/coq#209 ) ?
  - Checkstyle support.
- - ppx to enumerate datatypes.
-Write the help command with this and also Clément suggestions about Vernac enumeration.

 ### Technical details